Legality of corporal punishment in England and Wales

+and repealed the saving in section 1 of the Children and Young Persons Act 1933 that excluded punishment (without the word "reasonable") from the scope of the offence of child cruelty.

-By defining 'immoderate chastisement' through its subsections 1 and 2, S58CA04 by implication defined 'moderate punishment' as an antonym (and 'reasonable' as a bilateral synonym of 'moderate') as an injury that is less than ABH and therefore only potentially chargeable as the lesser offence of common assault, the sentence for which is given by Section 39 of the Criminal Justice Act 1988.
+By defining 'immoderate chastisement' through its subsections 1 and 2, s.
+58 CA 2004 by implication defined 'moderate punishment' as an antonym (and 'reasonable' as a bilateral synonym of 'moderate') as an injury that is less than ABH and therefore only potentially chargeable as the lesser offence of common assault, the sentence for which is given by Section 39 of the Criminal Justice Act 1988.
 Subsections 3 and 4 provided a statutory definition of 'significant harm' in civil proceedings such as social services investigations under Section 47 of the Children Act 1989 as ABH.
-Subsection 5 of S58CA04 repealed the former statutory defence of lawful punishment under Section 1.7 of the Children and Young Persons Act 1933, removing corporal punishment's legal basis from the primary legislation of England and Wales.
+Subsection 5 repealed the former statutory defence of lawful punishment under Section 1(7) of the Children and Young Persons Act 1933, removing corporal punishment's legal basis from the primary legislation of England and Wales.

-Allied to the introduction of S58CA04, the UK government made various press releases informing the public in England and Wales that Act's effects in lay terms, such as the following from The Daily Telegraph:
+Allied to the introduction of s.
+58 CA 2004, the UK government made various press releases informing the public in England and Wales that Act's effects in lay terms, such as the following from The Daily Telegraph:

-Parents who smack their children hard enough to leave a mark will face up to five years' imprisonment from today.
-New laws which came into force at midnight allow mild smacking but criminalise any physical punishment which causes visible bruising. ...
-A 'reasonable chastisement' defence will still be available to parents but they could be charged with common assault if a smack causes bruises, grazes, scratches, minor swellings or cuts.
-Child protection charity the NSPCC said the law was flawed and called for a total ban on smacking.
-NSPCC boss Mary Marsh said: "Hitting a child remains legal – as long as parents do not cause children injury amounting to anything more than transient reddening of the skin. ...
-This new law is flawed.
-There is a risk that parents may choose to hit children on parts of their body where injury is less visible, such as the head, which can cause serious harm."
-The Government suffered a rebellion by 47 Labour MPs who wanted a total ban when the measures were passed in the Children Act last November.
-Mrs Marsh added: "Parents may find themselves, often in the heat of the moment, trying to decide how hard and where on the body they can hit their children to avoid prosecution for leaving a mark.
-It should be just as wrong to hit a child as it is to hit an adult."
-A Department for Education and Skills spokeswoman said: "The Government has sent a clear message to parents that they will not be criminalised for bringing up their children in a supportive disciplinary environment and are able to consider smacking as part of that."